paddyw2/vim-airline-light/README.md

-# Custom status bar and buffer tabs
+# Custom status line and buffer tabs
-## Simply copy and paste to the end of your vimrc

 A <code>~/.vimrc</code> lightweight alternative to the Airline or similar plugins.
+To use, copy and paste the <code>airline-light.vim</code> contents to the end of your <code>~/.vimrc</code>, and, to recreate the screenshot, change your theme to gruvbox.

 ### Screenshot